mjasion/mjasion/content/posts/kubernetes/how-to-debug-istio-upstream-reset/index.md

     weight: 1
 ---

-Istio is a complex system.
+[Istio](https://istio.io) is a complex system.
 For the applications, the main component is the sidecar container Istio-Proxy, which proxies while traffic from all containers in Pod.
 And this can lead to some issues.

 This post describes one of the most complicated problems I have encountered in my career.

-## The problem 🐛
+## The problem - Connection Reset 🐛

 During Istio on a huge system, with more than different 40 microservices, on a single endpoint, QA engineers found a bug.
 It was POST endpoint, which was returning chunked data.